 Use presence webhooks

-Presence webhooks provide a means for your server to be notified whenever presence events occur on any channel for your keys.
+Use presence webhooks to have PubNub notify your server whenever presence events occur on any channel for your keys.
 This provides a scalable solution for your server-side application to monitor presence events.

 The JSON payload is the same for